redhat-openshift-ecosystem/opct/docs/dev.md

 implementation.

-This direct usage of Sonobuoy's Cobra commands should be avoided since that creates and odd development experience and the ability to cleanly set Sonobuoy's flags is muddied by code like this:
+This direct usage of Sonobuoy's Cobra commands should be avoided since that creates an odd development experience and the ability to cleanly set Sonobuoy's flags is muddied by code like this:

 ```golang